Looking at the World at Low Power

 5. The Global Mall

-We simply expect the shelves to be full.
+We simply expect the system to work.

 6. Risk Changes Everything

-California provides a useful example.
+California offers a familiar example.

 Global shipping works the same way.